- An alumnus of Princeton, Bezos worked at Wall Street, Fitel Company, and D.E Shaw & Co. before leaving to take part in the internet gold rush.

 Media experts say the Whole Foods acquisition was a move to reinforce Amazon’s physical holdings and challenge the supremacy of Walmart.
 On August 23, 2017, the Federal Trade Commission and Whole Foods shareholders approved the business deal.
 Amazon further announced In September 2017 to position a second headquarters in a metropolitan area.
 The area of choice needed to have more than a million people.

 The company gave cities some time until October 19, 2017, to present their submissions for the project dubbed HQ2.
 The second headquarters was valued at $5 billion.
-And in November 2018, Amazon announced plans to open the highly sought-after HQ2 in Long Island City, New York.
+And in November 2018, Amazon announced plans to open the highly sought-after HQ2 in Long Island City, New York, and Arlington, Virginia.
+During this time, the company continued expanding its headquarters in Seattle as well.
+It even built its iconic Amazon Spheres that have become a major landmark in the city’s downtown.

 With this history, it’s clear that Jeff Bezos managed to create a successful online bookstore and a broad online community.
 Amazon continues to scale heights as it develops new products and inventions to date.
 The company now serves a wide-ranging customer base across the globe.